Star Wars Battle Quads are the drones you're looking for

 "Good shot, kid!
 Now come inside, it's time for your dinner."

-Yes, if you've ever wanted to graduate from bored moisture farmer to epic space pilot, now's your chance.
-The Star Wars Battle Quads from Propel are remote-control toy drones that challenge each other in glorious recreations of the dogfights from George Lucas' classic movies.
+If you've ever wanted to graduate from bored moisture farmer to epic space pilot, now's your chance.
+The Star Wars Battle Quads from Propel are remote-control quadcopter drones that challenge each other in glorious recreations of the dogfights from George Lucas' classic movies.

-Originally launched in late 2016 in small quantities -- the company says fewer than 20,000 were sold -- they're back for 2017 at the slightly lower price of $180 (roughly £140, AU$230) each.
-The only difference is an updated companion app that keeps track of your scores, and offers a flight simulator with training missions you can play before you risk your drone.
+Originally launched in late 2016 in small quantities, they're back for 2017 at the slightly lower price of $180 (roughly £140 or AU$230) each, with an even cheaper version of the X-wing coming soon.
+Also new is an updated companion app that keeps track of your scores as you fight other Quads, and offers a flight simulator with training missions you can play before you risk your drone.

 Choose from a rebel T-65 X-wing Star Fighter, Darth Vader's Imperial TIE Advanced x1 or a 74-Z speeder bike from "Return of the Jedi", complete with Imperial Scout Trooper figure to ride it.
-They're on sale this fall, with a Millennium Falcon model (previously announced for 2017) possibly still to come.
+They're on sale now, with a Millennium Falcon model expected to land some time around the "Han Solo" movie in summer 2018.

 The models look perfect, hand-painted and packed with detail.
 There are some compromises to drone flight, such as vents in the TIE fighter's wings and the little front legs required to hold the rotors.
 But the rotor blades are transparent and the vents are cleverly incorporated into the design, leaving the drones looking pleasingly like their on-screen counterparts while they're in motion.